pascal-fb-martin/houselinux/README.md

 ```
 This endpoint returns a complete set of metrics, as a JSON object defined as follows:
 * host: the name of the server running this service.
-* proxy: the name of the server used for redirection (typically the same as host).
 * timestamp: the time of the request/response.
 * metrics.period: the sampling period used by this service.
 The client should poll periodically using this value.
 * metrics.memory: all RAM-related metrics (see below)